OpenMediaPortal/OpenMediaPortal/README.md

 #### Web App

 1. A [Riot](http://riotjs.com/) front consumes this API, with a focus on a responsive interface.
 This code can be found at [omp-riot-ui](https://github.com/OpenMediaPortal/omp-riot-ui).
+1. A [React](https://facebook.github.io/react/) front consumes this API.
+This code can be found at [omp-react-ui](https://github.com/OpenMediaPortal/omp-react-ui).

 ---

 #### Web Server

-A generic [Mongoose](https://github.com/cesanta/mongoose/) server is used to serve the static content found in the frontend repositories.
-Mongoose assumes the repository root is the document root of the website.
+A generic [nginx](http://nginx.org/en/) server is used to serve the static content found in the frontend repositories.
+Nginx assumes the document root of the website is the `build` folder of the front end repository.

 ## Installation and Running